makrai/notes/chapuis20-SILICON-seq-lab-bench-spoken.md

     inputs and predict the corresponding labels can be evaluated on SILICONE
   * We especially include small-sized datasets
-    * models should distil substantial knowledge and adapt to different sets of labels without relying on many examples.
-The
+    * models should distil substantial knowledge and adapt to different sets of labels without relying on many examples
-  * corpora statistics are gathered in Table 2
+  * corpora statistics in Table 2

 ### 3.2.1 DA Datasets